teenagelove/yt-downloader/README.md

 cd yt-downloader
 ```

-2. Ensure `ffmpeg` is installed and available in PATH.
+2. Ensure `FFmpeg` is installed and available in PATH.

 3. Run:
 ```